History of SAIT

-Today SAIT offers 77 certificate, diploma and applied degree programs, over 30 apprenticeship trades, two baccalaureate degrees and 1,675 continuing education and corporate training courses.
-Annual registrations total over 71,000.
+Today SAIT offers two baccalaureate degrees, 76 certificate, diploma and applied degree programs, 34 apprenticeship trades and 1,489 continuing education and corporate training courses.
+SAIT provides training to more than 49,000 people annually.

 Programs are delivered through eight academic schools: Business, Construction, Energy, Health and Public Safety, Hospitality and Tourism, Information and Communications Technologies, Manufacturing and Automation, and Transportation.
 English language foundations and academic upgrading are also offered.

 SAIT is a leader in applied research and innovation, providing expertise and resources to industry and real-world learning experiences to students.
 SAIT delivers training in Angola, Kazakhstan, Australia and hosts learnes from all over the world.